BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 Sintra is a picturesque Portuguese town that is set amidst the pine covered hills of the Serra de Sintra, just to the west of Lisbon.
 This slightly cooler climate attracted the nobility and elite of Portugal, who constructed exquisite palaces, extravagant residences and decorative gardens.
 The variety of fascinating monuments and historical buildings makes Sintra a highly regarded tourist destination and is a popular day trip from Lisbon.

 > From Lisbon: you can reach Sintra by train taking it in ROSSIO Train Station.
 Sintra lies 25 km to the west of Lisbon and the railway is the recommended means of transport.
 The train journey takes 30 min and the historic centre of Sintra is the final station on the railway.
-Sintra requires a four zone ticket which costs €2.15/€1.10 (adult/child) and tickets are charged to the Viva Viagem card (€0.50).
-During daylight hours there is a service every 20 min.

 > From Cascais: Sintra lies 17km north of Cascais and is connected by both rail and road public transport.
-The rail route is impractical as requires two journeys; one from Cascais to Lisbon and a second from Lisbon to Sintra.
+The rail route is impractical as it requires two journeys; one from Cascais to Lisbon and a second from Lisbon to Sintra.
 The Cascais-Sintra bus route is direct and is the recommended means of travel between the two tourist towns.

 There are two bus services which connect Cascais to Sintra, service number 403 and 417.
 Cascais bus 417 is the faster route, taking only 30 minutes to travel to Sintra.
 Bus 403 is much slower requiring a whole hour but the service follows a much more scenic and coastal route.
-Both services depart from Cascais bus station, which is located below the big shopping centre, Cascais Villa, about 100m north of the train station.
-The bus station is to the left (east) of the shopping centre and main entrance.

 > Places to visit in Sintra: